 John hasn't got any ideas.

-- offers and requests when we expect the answer to be positive
+offers and requests when we expect a positive answer

 Some and any without a noun

-With some and any we can avoid repeating the noun for the second time, we can simply leave out the noun.
+With some and any we can avoid repeating the noun by simply leaving it out.